leeleavitt/cellTypePredictor/README.md

 1. Can this process become completely automated?
 2. Can we gain insight from the automation?

 Often when using deep neural networks the interpretability is negligent.
 Although advances have been made with gradient ascent, obtaining information and structure from this type of work can be difficult.
 The approach made here is to design a structure of prediction from a compilation of multi-class neural networks to define which model performed the best.
+We also train a couple of binary classification models to boost the performance of the models.

 ## Methods

 ### Data prep
 Twenty different experiments were used for this [experiment](./rawData/multiClassData), and an additional [ten](./rawData/binaryClassData) were added for the binary classification problem discussed later.
 Experiments are composed as R lists (equivalent to python dictionaries).
 Within the list are time series data (what we will refer to as traces), and images.

 1. Image prep: The images are dimension 2048 x 2048 with the images ~ > 2000 cells are captured in a single image.
 Each neuron (>1000) was selected from each image (20) to have dimensions 41 x 41 pixels.
 These images were saved as single dimensional numpy array to be unpacked in python to perform the model training.
 For a collection of the training data see [here](./trainingData).
-To extract each individual image the experiment were first cleaned using [this script](./dataPrep.R), at the end of that script the function [imageExtractor](./imageExtractor.R) was used to create the iamges of cells we used to train.
+To extract each individual image the experiment were first cleaned using [this script](./dataPrep.R), at the end of that script the function [imageExtractor](./imageExtractor.R) was used to create the images of cells we used to train.
+See **figure 6** for an example of these images.
 2. Trace prep: Traces (see earlier video) mean pixel intensities collected across the total area of the cell while different application of pharmacological agents are applied to the cell.
 This is transformed into a time series array.
 One issue was each experiment had differing number of time points for the same application.
 To deal with this issue the minimun total time points was found across all experiments.
 Each experiments time series were deleted at regular intervals to equal the minimum allowed size.
 This method proved more difficult and the script can be found [here](./R/traceExtractor.R).
+See **figure 6** for an example of these traces.

 To define neurons within the cell classification cell types five different pharmacological agents were applied to the neurons (the video above does the best job of describing this).
 These five pharmacological agents define the ion channel and receptors present on these neurons which are inherent characteristics defining these neurons.
 1. AMCK: applying AITC 100 uM, menthol 400uM, capsaicin 300nM, and potassium 40mM, helps to define neurons in the cell classification scheme below.